Windows 10 Pro

 2.5GHz Intel Core i7-6500U (4MB cache, Turbo Boost up to 3.10GHz)

 Intel Dual Band Wireless-AC (2×2) 8260, Bluetooth 4.1

 4-cell Li-Polymer battery (44Wh)

 On the left side you’ll find the jack for the AC power adapter, Lenovo’s OneLink docking station connector, one mini-DisplayPort, one USB 3.0 port, and a SmartCard reader.
-On the right side you’ll find the power button, volume rocker switch, the storage/charging silo for the included ThinkPad Pen Pro (more on that in the screen section below), headset audio jack, microSD card slot, SIM card slot, a second USB 3.0 port, full-size HDMI port and a Kensington lock slot.
+On the right side, you’ll find the power button, volume rocker switch.
+On the left side, including ThinkPad Pen Pro (more on that in the screen section below), headset audio jack, microSD card slot, SIM card slot, a second USB 3.0 port, full-size HDMI port, and a Kensington lock slot.
 The only obvious omission is an Ethernet port, but Lenovo has thicker, heavier notebooks if you’re looking for one of those.

 Looking for more guides from laptopmain.com?
 Follow us on Facebook for all the latest repair news.